Getting A Lawyer For A Car Accident

-1. Write down important information regarding the accident.
-Make sure to get the name, address, telephone number, and insurance information of the other drivers involved in the accident.
-You should also obtain contact information from anyone who witnessed the accident, as well as the contact information of any paramedics or police officers who come to the accident scene.
+- Write down important information regarding the accident: Make sure to get the name, address, telephone number and insurance information of the other drivers involved in the accident.
+You should also obtain contact information from anyone who witnessed the accident as well as any paramedics or police officers who come to the accident scene.
 You can also obtain a copy of the accident report once it is processed.

-2. Seek medical attention as soon as possible.
-Your first priority is your health.
-Make sure that you are seen by a qualified health care provider, and make sure that you do so without delay.
-Depending upon the type and severity of your injuries, you may need to be seen by an orthopedic surgeon, a neurologist, a neurosurgeon, or a pain medicine specialist.
-Make sure that you go to all of your follow up appointments and that you listen to your doctor’s advice and instructions.
+- Seek medical attention as soon as possible: Your first priority is your health.
+Make sure that you are seen by a qualified health care provider and that you do so without delay.
+Depending on the type and severity of your injuries, you may need to be seen by an orthopedic surgeon, a neurologist, a neurosurgeon or a pain medicine specialist.
+Make sure that you go to all your follow-up appointments and that you listen to your doctor’s advice and instructions.
 Your doctor may prescribe physical therapy in order to treat your injuries, and it is important that you attend your physical therapy sessions so that you can make as complete a recovery as possible.

-4. Report the accident to your insurance company.
-Automobile insurance policies require that you notify your insurance company in a timely manner.
-Make sure that you contact your insurance company soon after the accident and tell them that you were involved in an accident.
+- Report the accident to your insurance company: Automobile insurance policies require that you notify your insurance company in a timely manner.
+Make sure you contact your insurance company soon after the accident and tell them that you were involved in an accident.

-5. Contact an experienced attorney who specializes in personal injury cases.
-There are a lot of attorneys out there, but only a small percentage of those attorneys specialize in the personal injury field.
+- Contact an experienced attorney who specializes in personal injury cases: There are a lot of attorneys out there, but only a small percentage of those attorneys specialize in the personal injury field.
 You want a lawyer who has obtained large settlements and has tried cases and achieved successful verdicts.
-The attorneys at the Mahoney Law Firm, P.C. are all experienced in the field of personal injury.
-All of the attorneys at our law firm have been chosen as Colorado Super Lawyers.
+The attorneys at The Mahoney Law Firm, P.C., are all experienced in the field of personal injury.
+They have all been included on Colorado Super Lawyers lists for multiple years.
 We have the experience to obtain the best possible outcome for your injury claim.

 Car accidents are common.
-Most people will be involved in a car accident at some point during their life.
-But there are certain steps that one can take to reduce the chances of being in a car accident:
+Most people will be involved in a car accident at some point during their lives.
+But there are certain steps that one can take to reduce the chances of being in a car accident, such as: